 Growing Chicken Feed

-Growing chicken feed is given to poultry that is 6 weeks to 20 weeks old.
-It is no longer the tiny chick.
-It should have 16% to 18% protein and lesser calcium than for layer feed.
+Growing chicken feed is given to poultry that are 6 weeks to 20 weeks old.
+They are no longer tiny chicks.
+The feed should have 16% to 18% protein and lesser calcium than layer feed.
 Grower feed will support the poultry’s growth without providing them with unwanted vitamins and minerals.
-When your chicken starts laying eggs, you can switch to proper Chicken Premixes equivalent to layer feed.
+When your chickens start laying eggs, you can switch to proper Chicken Premixes equivalent to layer feed.

 Layer Chicken Feed

-Your poultry will eat layer feed for most of its life.
+Your poultry will eat layer feed for most of their life.
 These types of Chicken Premixes will have a good balance of nutrients for ensuring better egg-laying abilities.
 The protein content is almost similar to that required in grower feed, but more calcium is required in this case.
-This type of feed should be given to poultry that is at least 20 weeks old or has started laying eggs.
+This type of feed should be given to poultry that are at least 20 weeks old or have started laying eggs.

 This is the most commonly used type of chicken feed.
 These feeds are also referred to as the commercial types.
 They are packed with lots of fat, but contain low amounts of protein.
 Proteins are important for the overall health of the chicken.
 The scratch will have corn and whole grains and it is recommended to mix it with other types of feed for additional nutrients.
 It is recommended to choose Chicken Premixes over this type of feed for raising healthy chicken.